 • His ideas are always arrow sharp.

-Other ways to say: Very smart, sharp-minded
+Other ways to say: Very smart, sharp-minded, quick thinker

 15. Bend the arrow

-Example Sentence:
+Example Sentences:

 • You can’t bend the arrow of time.